chloeho7/chloeho7.github.io/_projects/triangle.md

 DECISIONS: more colors, displaying information, kalidescope, trippy, hypnoitc , music, SFX, goal, learning, mininal, focus, 3D, ergonomic, protottyping, accessibility, contrast, WASD

 Wires , prototyping, serial, timing, adjusitng randomness, difficulty, freeze bug, collecting logic, stackoverflow math

+The wiring for the joystick was a little difficult to figure out because the joystick in the enclosure is at a different orientation than the default.
+I also had to

 Most of the technical work involved making many small adjustments to convey my artistic vision.
 I had to slowly adjust two cirlces and a triangle to make the different sized hearts in the display.